ChalmersTransport/website.github.io/content/authors/Xiaohan/_index.md

   - Researchers
 ---

-I am an assistant professor and the research area leader in the Urban Mobility Systems research group at Chalmers University of Technology.
-My research works on promoting sustainable mobility with focuses on electrification, shared and connected mobility, and data-driven methods.
-Special interests are attached to establishing new approaches and tools for system planning, optimization and evaluation of emerging transport systems leveraging big data and machine learning.
-The overall goal is to facilitate the development of a safer, more sustainable and equitable transportation system.
-My research in above areas has been supported by JPI Urban Europe, FORMAS, Swedish Innovation Agency, Swedish Energy Agency, and Chalmers AoA Transport/Energy.
+Xiaohan Liu is a postdoc in the Urban Mobility Systems research group.
+His research works focus on sustainable transportation electrification and renewable energy integration.
+Special interests are attached to establishing new approaches and data-driven frameworks for electric vehicle charging demand estimation, charging infrastructure planning and management, and coupled transportation and energy systems.
+The overall goal is to facilitate green, economic-sustainable, and resilient electrified transportation systems in the uncertain future against climate change and society development.